devlaming/mgreml/README.md

 ### Data formats and management

-Input files following the options `--pheno`, `--covar`, `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` can be comma, tab, or space-separated.
-Just make sure to be consistent within each file.
-Also, (1) when your labels (e.g. phenotype labels or FID and IIDs) contain spaces, make sure the file is not space-separated and (2) when those labels contain commas, make sure the file is not comma-separated.
+The input files that follow the options `--pheno`, `--covar`, `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` can be comma-, tab-, or space-separated.
+Just make sure to be completely consistent within each file. :warning: Please make sure your labels (e.g. phenotype labels, covariate labels, etc.) do not contain commas.

 The options `--pheno`, `--covar`, `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` have modifiers `nolabelpheno`, `nolabelcovar`, and `nolabelfactor` to indicate when headers (e.g. phenotype labels) are absent.
 E.g. the following options are possible in `mgreml`: `--pheno myphen.txt nolabelpheno` and `--covar-model mycovmodel.txt nolabelpheno nolabelcovar`).
 However, as `mgreml` is a multivariate method, we strongly recommend always providing headers to `mgreml`, so everything is labelled in terms of input as well as output.